jsmn-prhmt/Wordle/README.md

 - Yellow means right letter but in the wrong position.
 - Green means both right letter and position.

-Done with JSON data, deployed to Heroku.
-Frontend deployed to Netlify.
+Done with JSON data, deployed with Heroku and frontend with Netlify.
 Live at https://wordle-react-app.netlify.app

 __Due to Heroku's [Dyano Sleeping](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping) policy, you might experience an initial delay.__